-The HubSpot culture code have been viewed over 600 000 times and was created after being inspired by the Netflix culture description.
-Hubspot spend a lot of time creating this and you can read more at their blog plus get some good advice here.
+The HubSpot culture code has been viewed over 600 000 times and was created after being inspired by the Netflix culture description.
+Hubspot spends a lot of time creating this, and you can read more at their blog plus get some good advice here.
 The HubSpot culture code consist of ten points:

 - We are as maniacal about our metrics as our mission.

 - We give ourselves the autonomy to be awesome.